Spider bites - info for children

 Most spiders are much smaller and don't look really scary.
 Some of them do bite though.
 Sometimes they can make someone feel quite ill although this rarely happens.

-Since the use of anti-venom (something which stops the poison from working to make you sick) no-one in Australia has died of a spider bite.
+Since the use of anti-venom (something which stops the poison from working to make you sick) only one person in Australia has died of a spider bite in nearly 40 years (a red back spider bite).

 avoid spider bites